wtthornton/LocalMCP/imp/phases/roadmap.md

 ---

 ## Phase 5 — Hardening & Extras (Month 3+)
-**Goal**: Transform LocalMCP from a functional prototype into a production-ready, enterprise-grade system with advanced security, performance, and reliability features.
+**Goal**: Transform LocalMCP from a functional prototype into a reliable, well-tested system that vibe coders can trust for their daily development work.

 ### P5.1: Policy & Security Hardening (Week 13-14)
 - **`gate.policy` Implementation**: